script-jsh/30-Days-of-React-Challenge/day-07/class-component/README.md

 *props* is a means to send data from one component to another.
 We access props of a class based component using the *this* keyword.

 To get our data out from props, we have to write *props.data* everytime.
 We can avoid this repetition using destructuring.

+## Methods in class based components
+We access methods in class component.
+Most of the time different methods are written on the parent component and passed down to child components.